elusiveunit/lucid-slider/README.md

 # Lucid Slider

 Lucid Slider is a simple, lightweight slideshow plugin, with its primary function being an intuitive admin UI.
 Unlike many other slider plugins, this comes free of bloated options panels with settings galore that confuse novice users.
-It's primarily meant for theme developers to integrate with, and bring exactly what is needed for the individual site.
+It's primarily built for theme developers to integrate with, and bring exactly what is needed for the individual site.

 The slider itself is powered by the popular [Flexslider](https://github.com/woothemes/FlexSlider) jQuery plugin.

+**Requires [Lucid Toolbox](https://github.com/elusiveunit/lucid-toolbox)**, which is a plugin with a set of classes used to speed up and automate common tasks.
+This is kept as a separate plugin for easier development and updates. **This plugin will try to install and/or activate Lucid Toolbox** on plugin activation, if it's not available.
+It simply unzips a bundled version to the directory one level above its install location, if it's not there already, and runs `activate_plugin`.

-Lucid Slider is available in the following languages:
+Lucid Slider is currently available in the following languages:

 * English
 * Swedish

 ## Basic usage

 A standard slider setup is pretty simple:

 1. Image sizes must be entered in the settings.
 In an effort to keep everything as native-like as possible, sizes are added with `add_image_size` and cropped on upload, not on the fly.
 This most likely means previously uploaded images, and all images if changing sizes, won't have the correct dimensions.
-Images can be re-cropped with the [AJAX Thumbnail Rebuild](http://wordpress.org/extend/plugins/ajax-thumbnail-rebuild/) plugin.
+Images can be re-cropped with the [AJAX Thumbnail Rebuild](http://wordpress.org/extend/plugins/ajax-thumbnail-rebuild/) plugin, by selecting the desired `lsjl_...` image.
 2. As the slider page tells you, one of the added sizes (or full size) must be chosen for every slider.
+3. Simply add the desired slides and order them with drag-and-drop.
+4. Display the slider with the shortcode `[lucidslider id="123"]` (visual editor button available), the included widget (if activated), or the template tag `lucid_slider( 123 );`.

 ## Developer integration